bio-phys/MDBenchmark/README.rst

 You can also create a plot to get a quick overview of the possible performance (and also show of to your friends)!
-The plot below shows the performance of an MD system on up to five nodes with and without GPUs.
+The plot below shows the performance of an molecular dynamics system on up to five nodes with and without GPUs.

 .. image:: https://raw.githubusercontent.com/bio-phys/MDBenchmark/master/runtimes.png